NGruschke/master_internship/Hacking scenario/README.md

 <!-- execute 00 -->
 <!-- add scree pem file -->

-run the following command `` this will create the listener of your backdoor.
+run the following command `resource 01_create_backdoor.rc` this will create the listener of your backdoor.

 **Windows machine**
 Login with the user with local admin privileges